Around 60,000 years ago, humans migrated out of Africa to the rest of the world. Traveling on foot, Salopek is following their path.

 October 30, 2013

-Awad keeps water cool with a canteen made with sack material, cardboard, plastic twine, and a plastic water bottle.
+Awad’s cold-water canteen is made from a sack, cardboard, plastic twine, and a plastic water bottle.

 Near Siverek, Turkey

 Salopek rarely travels alone.
 He’s usually joined by a guide and pack animals to carry supplies.
 Here, he writes about his mule while traveling through Turkey.

 First things first: A mule is not a donkey.
 A donkey is a small creature with long ears.
 A mule is the offspring of a donkey and a horse.
 The males are called jack mules.
 The females are called a jenny or molly.

 It doesn’t matter what you call a mule, though.
 It won’t answer to it.
 Each of my walking partners has called our white jenny by a different name.
 One guide called her Barbara.
 Another called her Sweetie.
 My photographer calls her Snowflake.